 Kumite is the practice of karate techniques with a partner.
 In the simplest form (five step kumite), a single pre-set attack and pre-set defense are performed to the count.
 Students progress through increasingly more complex one-step techniques to include semi- and fully freestyle fighting.
 However ferociously this may be executed at higher grades, it must always be non-contact.

 Rather than kumite, as people might assume, the practice of kata is often said to be the key to understanding karate.
 A kata is a pre-arranged sequence of techniques performed by the solo student in a continual sequence, as well as he or she can possibly perform.
-As well as being an exacting test of ability, kata is also a 'library' of highly effective unarmed combat drills.
+As well as being an exacting test of ability, kata is also a 'library' of highly effective unarmed combat or self-defence drills.
 Many of the kata in the shotokan syllabus were adapted from earlier Chinese and Japanese martial arts that existed before Sensei Funakoshi's time.